mal-lang/mal-gui/README.md

 ## Installation

-Install the package by running `pip install mal-gui`.
+Install the package by running `pip install .` in this directory.

+TODO: publish to pypi

 ## Run